 CoziGo bassinet cover works a treat to help babies sleep!

 • However, when booking a flight, bear in mind that once you board the airplane will be a hive of activity with bright cabin lights, noise and movement.
-It won’t be until after the first service when things calm down.
+From working as a flight attendant, I know it won’t be until after the first service when things calm down and lights are dimmed if it’s a night flight.
 If you have an airplane bassinet requested for the flight, then you might want to consider purchasing a CoziGo UV stroller and bassinet cover to help shield baby from these distractions.
-CoziGo (affiliate link) retails at AUS $99.95 and can be shipped worldwide and shipping is FREE to Australia USA, Canada from their site.
-Check if baby fit the bassinet first though with this bassinet guide to over 50 airlines!
+CoziGo (affiliate link) retails at AUS $109.95 ($79.99 US) and can be shipped worldwide.
+Check if baby fit the bassinet first though with this bassinet guide to over 60 airlines!

-• If you are at the airport and it’s not naptime, look for an airport soft play area or place where you can set them down to crawl or play before boarding to help tire them out.
+• If you are at the airport and it’s not naptime, we always look for an airport soft play area or place where we can put the kids down to crawl or play before boarding to help tire them out.

 • Consider boarding last if it’s not nap or sleep time.
 It’s not worth having a wriggly baby wait on everyone else to board and get restless.
-Have your partner board earlier with any baby gear and luggage if you want to guarantee overhead locker space near your seat.
+I always have my husband board earlier with any baby gear and luggage.
+This guarantees overhead locker space near your seat.

 Plane Pal and Flyaway travel bed to help kids sleep on a flight